The Four Bandhas in Yoga: Meaning, Purpose, and Benefits

 Throat Lock or Jalandhara bandha (throat lock) – Chin-to-Chest Maneuver

 The Great Lock or Maha bandha – a combination of all three bandhas

-1. Throat Lock or Jalandhara bandha
+1. Throat Lock or Jalandhara Bandha

 Jalandhara bandha, also called the throat lock or chin lock, is a yoga technique of resting the chin on the chest to compress the upper esophageal sphincter.
-It is first bandha you should learn.
 It must always be applied during pranayama while sitting in a cross-legged meditation posture.
-Jalandhara bandhas is only applied during internal breath retention or antara kumbhaka.
-To apply the throat lock, a yogi must learn to drop their chin and raise the sternum (breastbone) until they can rest the chin on the chest while holding the breath inside the body.
+Jalandhara bandhas is only applied while retaining the breath inside the body.

+"Being the simplest of the three, Jalandhara bandha is the first body lock we teach yoga students," says Yogi Hansraj.
+"To apply the throat lock, a yogi must learn to drop their chin and raise the sternum (breastbone) until they can rest the chin on the chest while holding the breath inside the body."

 Also Read: Jalandhara Bandha or Throat Lock in Yoga – How to, Benefits, and Precautions